CarDD: A New Dataset for Vision-based Car Damage Detection: Binary Classification Experiment

 \subsection{Experimental Settings}

-{\bf Dataset.} Specifically, we use the first 500 manually-selected car damage images as the positive samples of the training set.
-The negative samples are randomly picked from the abandoned pictures which do not contain car damages.
-And we keep the number of negative samples the same as the positive samples to avoid class-imbalance problem.
-For testing, we collect another 500 car damage images and 500 negative samples using the same way as described above.

-{\bf Models.} VGG16 [] is applied as the binary classifier to determine whether an image contains car damages.
-We use the ImageNet pre-trained model as the initialization and fine-tune all the layers of the model on the training set.
-We train the model with a learning rate of 0.001 and a batch size of 16 for 10 epochs.
+The training data contains 500 car damage samples that are manually selected and 500 negative samples which are randomly picked from abandoned pictures that do not contain car damage.
+And the testing data consists of another 1000 samples (500 positives + 500 negatives) non-overlapped with the training set.
+We apply the VGG16 \cite{26} pre-trained on ImageNet as the backbone model and use the cross-entropy loss to fine-tune all the layers on the training set.
+The model is trained with a learning rate of 0.001 and a batch size of 16 for 10 epochs.